 Customization features are plentiful; you can rename tabs, give them different colors to distinguish them better, or change the color scheme of the entire application.

 Lastly, Windows Terminal has a dedicated search feature to easily find any output.

 1. Use the WinX menu

 2. Use the Run dialog

 3. Use the context menu

 Keep in mind that this method will open the Terminal in that directory and not in the default one.

 4. Use Search

-The Terminal is a great command-line tool, and changing the default Terminal in Windows 11 is simple and can be performed in a matter of seconds.
+The Terminal is an excellent command-line tool, and changing the default Terminal in Windows 11 is simple and can be performed in seconds.

-By default, the Terminal is set to run PowerShell, and from it, you should be able to run most commands, but if you need to switch your default shell, you are able to do it with the instructions from our guide.
+By default, the Terminal is set to run PowerShell, and from it, you should be able to run most commands, but if you need to switch your default shell, you can do it with the instructions from our guide.